thesunnysinha/gmail_processor/README.md

 # Gmail Email Processor

+A standalone Python script that integrates with Gmail API and performs some rule based operations on emails.

 This project authenticates with **Gmail API** using OAuth, fetches emails, and applies rule-based actions.
 It uses **SQLAlchemy (SQLite3)** for storage, **Pydantic** for validation, and **Click** for CLI-based execution.

 ## 🚀 Features